Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Half Dome is a Victorian media buying company that combines technology and marketing to provide compelling solutions for businesses.

-It has a massive focus on analytics and data to maximize its ability to measure paid media success as well as bridge the gap between business reporting and media reporting.
+It has a massive focus on analytics and data to maximise its ability to measure paid media success and bridge the gap between business reporting and media reporting.

-Owned by two brothers; Joe Frazer and Tom Frazer alongside Will Harms, the agency started operation in 2017.
+The agency, owned by two brothers, Joe Frazer and Tom Frazer, alongside Will Harms, started operating in 2017.

-Not only has it grown its staff by 50 percent in 2021, but its clientele base has also been increased with top companies like 28 By Sam Wood, PointsBet, The Good Guys among many others joining the train.
+Not only has it grown its staff by 50 percent in 2021, but its clientele base has also increased with top companies like 28 By Sam Wood, PointsBet, and The Good Guys, among many others joining the train with increased revenue of $5 million.
+(Source: Zoominfo)

 “While many media companies are satisfied with the traditional way of doing things, Half Dome has changed the status quo and is leveraging it.”